 Session 8 – Roles Reversed?

-As we finish Act 3 we begin to see how various characters ‘act like’ typical men and women or otherwise.
-This lesson is about examining how characters conform to or deviate from traditional notions of gender identity.
+As we finish Act 3 we begin to see how various characters ‘act like’ typical men and women or subvert stereotypical gender norms.
+This lesson is about examining how characters are represented as conforming to, or deviating from, traditional notions of gender identity.

 Session 9 – EmPOWERed Essays!